unrealapex/unrealapex/README.md

 > I’m a student that does programming and open source as a hobby
 >
-> I'm currently learning the magic of open source
+> I'm currently learning the magic of open source and how to develop Android apps
 >
 > Unrelated Fact: My Favorite Book Is *Python For Dummies* By John Shovic and Alan Simpson
 >